Peer Support Team

-West Valley City Police Department employees often face situations which may result in unusually strong emotional reactions, possibly interfering with their ability to cope during or after the incident.
+West Valley City Police Department (WVCPD) employees often face situations which may result in unusually strong emotional reactions, possibly interfering with their ability to cope during or after the incident.
 This reaction impairs the ability to adjust and may negatively impact their work environment.
 These strong emotional reactions may occur during a single incident or with long term exposure to multiple incidents.

 The WVCPD Peer Support Team has been developed to provide assistance and appropriate resources to employees when personal or professional problems negatively affect their work performance or their personal life.
 Support is also available for family members.